19hours/sg-statutes/Acts/Postal Services Act.md

 33\.
 Subject to section 5, any person who —

-(a) conveys any letteror postcard or performs any service incidental to such conveyance without a licence granted under section 6;
+(a) conveys any letter or performs any service incidental to such conveyance without a licence granted under section 6;

-(b) collects, sends, tenders or delivers in order to be sent a letteror postcard without a licence granted under section 6; or
+(b) collects, sends, tenders or delivers in order to be sent a letter without a licence granted under section 6; or

-(c) makes a collection of lettersor postcards for transmission or distribution to or from any place through a public postal licensee without a licence granted under section 6,
+(c) makes a collection of letters for transmission or distribution to or from any place through a postal licensee without a licence granted under section 6,

 shall be guilty of an offence.

+[34/2007 wef 24/08/2007]

-### Offences by officer, employee or agent of public postal licensees
+### Offences by officer, employee or agent of postal licensees

-34\.
-Any officer, employee or agent of a public postal licensee who —
+34\.—(1) Any officer, employee or agent of a postal licensee who —

-(a) destroys or throws away any postal article in the course of transmission by post or anything contained therein;
+(a) destroys or throws away any postal article or anything contained therein;

-(b) commits theft in respect of or dishonestly misappropriates or secretes any postal article in the course of transmission by post or anything contained therein;
+(b) commits theft in respect of or dishonestly misappropriates or secretes any postal article or anything contained therein;

-(c) except in obedience to an order under the hand of the Minister or the direction of a court, wilfully opens or causes to be opened contrary to his duty any mail bag or postal article in the course of transmission by post or wilfully detains or delays or causes to be detained or delayed the mail bag or postal article;
+(c) except in obedience to an order under the hand of the Minister or the direction of a court , wilfully opens or causes to be opened contrary to his duty any mail bag or postal article, or wilfully detains or delays or causes to be detained or delayed the mail bag or postal article; or

-(d) issues or causes to be issued a document specified for use in connection with the remittance of money with fraudulent intent;
+(d) issues or causes to be issued a document specified for use in connection with the remittance of money with fraudulent intent,

+shall be guilty of an offence.

+(2) Any officer, employee or agent of a postal licensee who —

-(e) fraudulently puts any wrong official mark on a postal article;
+(a) fraudulently puts any wrong official mark on a postal article;

-(f) fraudulently alters, removes or causes to disappear any official mark on a postal article; or
+(b) fraudulently alters, removes or causes to disappear any official mark on a postal article; or

-(g) being entrusted with the delivery of any postal article, knowingly demands or receives any sum of money which is not chargeable under this Act,
+(c) being entrusted with the delivery of any postal article, knowingly demands or receives any sum of money which is not chargeable under this Act,

-shall be guilty of an offence and shall be liable on conviction for —

-(i) an offence under paragraph (a), (b), (c) or (d) to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both; and

-(ii) an offence under paragraph (e), (f) or (g) to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.
+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding 12 months or to both.

+(3) Subsection (1) shall apply only to postal articles which an officer, employee or agent of a postal licensee has access to in the course of his employment as an officer, employee or agent of the postal licensee.

+[34/2007 wef 24/08/2007]

 ### Fraudulent sending of postal article

 35\.
-Any person who sends any postal article bearing any facsimile, imitation or representation of postage stamps or purporting to be prepaid with any postage stamp which has previously been used to prepay any other postal article or which has otherwise been previously used shall be guilty of an offenceand shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.
+Any person who sends any postal article bearing any facsimile, imitation or representation of postage stamps or purporting to be prepaid with any postage stamp which has previously been used to prepay any other postal article or which has otherwise been previously used shall be guilty of an offence.

+[34/2007 wef 24/08/2007]

 ### Fraudulent retention of postal article

 36\.—(1) Any person who —

-(a) except in accordance with this Act or unless authorised by a public postal licensee, wilfully retains or secretes or makes away with or keeps or detains or, when required by an employee of a public postal licensee, neglects or refuses to deliver up in the course of transmission by post any postal article or any mail bag containing any postal article; or
+(a) except in accordance with this Act or unless authorised by the Postal Authority, wilfully retains or secretes or makes away with or keeps or detains or, when required by an employee of a public postal licensee, neglects or refuses to deliver up in the course of transmission by post any postal article or any mail bag containing any postal article; or

-(b) except in accordance with this Act or unless authorised by a public postal licensee, wilfully opens or causes to be opened any letter which ought to have been delivered, or does any act whereby the due delivery of a letter to any person is prevented or impeded,
+(b) except in accordance with this Act or unless authorised by the Postal Authority, wilfully opens or causes to be opened any letter which ought to have been delivered, or does any act whereby the due delivery of a letter to any person is prevented or impeded,

-shall be guilty of an offenceand shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.
+shall be guilty of an offence.

+[34/2007 wef 24/08/2007]

 (2) Nothing in subsection (1)(b) shall apply to a person who does any act to which that subsection applies where he is a parent, or in the position of a parent or guardian, of the person to whom the letter is addressed and the addressee is a minor or his ward.